-How Does Bipolar Disorder Effect Your Body?
+How Does Bipolar Disorder Affect Your Body?

-How Does Bipolar Disorder Effect Your Body?
+How Does Bipolar Disorder Affect Your Body?

 Common Physical Symptoms of Bipolar Disorder